brianglass/anastasis/files/wednesday_matins.md

 footnote">[19]</span></a> Genesis 2:7.
 The word is used of a potter working with clay and is used in the OT especially of God in creation, and by contrast also of the fashioners of idols.

 <a href="#_ftnref20" id="_ftn20"><span class="MsoFootnoteReference" style="mso-special-character:
-footnote">[20]</span></a> Jesus (Â‘JoshuaÂ’) 10:12-13.
-In the Orthodox Scriptures MosesÂ’ successor, who saved the people of Israel after MosesÂ’ death and led them in the conquest of the Promised Land, is called Â‘JesusÂ’, and because of his name he is frequently evoked typologically in the liturgical texts.
-The use of the Protestant pseudo-Hebrew word Â‘JoshuaÂ’ obscures this and it, and other Protestant pseudo-Hebraisms, should be shunned by the Orthodox.
+footnote">[20]</span></a> Jesus (‘Joshua’) 10:12-13.
+In the Orthodox Scriptures Moses’ successor, who saved the people of Israel after Moses’ death and led them in the conquest of the Promised Land, is called ‘Jesus’, and because of his name he is frequently evoked typologically in the liturgical texts.
+The use of the Protestant pseudo-Hebrew word ‘Joshua’ obscures this and it, and other Protestant pseudo-Hebraisms, should be shunned by the Orthodox.

 <a href="#_ftnref21" id="_ftn21"><span class="MsoFootnoteReference" style="mso-special-character:
-footnote">[21]</span></a> Cf. Genesis 1:14-16, where the sun and moon are not named but simply referred to as Â‘luminariesÂ’.**
+footnote">[21]</span></a> Cf. Genesis 1:14-16, where the sun and moon are not named but simply referred to as ‘luminaries’.**

 <a href="#_ftnref22" id="_ftn22"><span class="MsoFootnoteReference" style="mso-special-character:
 footnote">[22]</span></a> The darkening of the sun and moon is an echo of Amos 8:9.
 Matthew 27:45, Luke 23:44-45, who mentions the sun specifically.

 <a href="#_ftnref23" id="_ftn23"><span class="MsoFootnoteReference" style="mso-special-character:
-footnote">[23]</span></a> This could also refer to the<span style="mso-spacerun: yes">  </span>Cross, but since Â‘MasterÂ’ is the nearer antecedent in Greek, I have taken it as referring to Christ.
+footnote">[23]</span></a> This could also refer to the<span style="mso-spacerun: yes">  </span>Cross, but since ‘Master’ is the nearer antecedent in Greek, I have taken it as referring to Christ.

 <a href="#_ftnref24" id="_ftn24"><span class="MsoFootnoteReference" style="mso-special-character:
-footnote">[24]</span></a> This verb, *paradeigmatizein*, occurs only twice in Scripture, once of St JosephÂ’s not wishing to put Mary to public shame (Matt.
-1:19, where modern critical texts have the simple verb *deigmatizein*, not the compound), and at Hebrews 6:6, where the Apostle says that apostates, Â‘crucify the Son of God again and put him to public contemptÂ’.
+footnote">[24]</span></a> This verb, *paradeigmatizein*, occurs only twice in Scripture, once of St Joseph’s not wishing to put Mary to public shame (Matt.
+1:19, where modern critical texts have the simple verb *deigmatizein*, not the compound), and at Hebrews 6:6, where the Apostle says that apostates, ‘crucify the Son of God again and put him to public contempt’.
 The poet has the latter passage in mind.

 <a href="#_ftnref25" id="_ftn25"><span class="MsoFootnoteReference" style="mso-special-character:
-footnote">[25]</span></a> Â‘BeliarÂ’ is one of the frequent names used for the devil in the liturgical texts, yet it only occurs once in the Orthodox Bible, at 2 Cor.
+footnote">[25]</span></a> ‘Beliar’ is one of the frequent names used for the devil in the liturgical texts, yet it only occurs once in the Orthodox Bible, at 2 Cor.
 6:15.
-In the OT the word Â‘belialÂ’, which in Hebrew means Â‘worthlessnessÂ’, Â‘good for nothingÂ’, occurs many times, but it is never taken to be a proper name in the lxx, which translates it by Â‘lawlessÂ’, Â‘pestilentÂ’ and other such words.
+In the OT the word ‘belial’, which in Hebrew means ‘worthlessness’, ‘good for nothing’, occurs many times, but it is never taken to be a proper name in the lxx, which translates it by ‘lawless’, ‘pestilent’ and other such words.
 The Vulgate and older English versions tended to treat the word as a proper name, but most modern versions do not so regard it.
 In later writings, such as the Dead Sea Scrolls, the *Testament of Levi* and the *Ascension of Isaias*, it has become a name for the devil.
-In the latter we read (2:4), Â‘And Manasses turned away his own heart to serve Beliar Â—for the angel of lawlessness, who is the ruler of this world, is BeliarÂ’.
+In the latter we read (2:4), ‘And Manasses turned away his own heart to serve Beliar —for the angel of lawlessness, who is the ruler of this world, is Beliar’.
 The source of the usage of the liturgical texts is, therefore, almost certainly 2 Corinthians.

 <a href="#_ftnref26" id="_ftn26"><span class="MsoFootnoteReference" style="mso-special-character:
-footnote">[26]</span></a> This word, used here in the plural, means literally Â‘a nod or inclination of the headÂ’ and so Â‘assent or approvalÂ’.
+footnote">[26]</span></a> This word, used here in the plural, means literally ‘a nod or inclination of the head’ and so ‘assent or approval’.
 The Latin equivalent is *nutus*.
 Whereas superior persons, kings, popes, bishops and suchlike, are *Dei providentia*, or *Dei gratia*, minor dignitaries are sometimes described as *Dei nutu*.

 <a href="#_ftnref27" id="_ftn27"><span class="MsoFootnoteReference" style="mso-special-character:
 footnote">[27]</span></a> Psalm 44:3.